emalfiza/temple-library/README.md

 1. All the above tests continued to be used throughout.
 PyCharm, GITPOD, DEVTOOLS, HTML VALIDATOR, GitHub and HEROKU.

 2. Nearly 60% t0 70% through to the developemnt of this app, I wanted to check the app on the Heroku and send it to my mentor Brian Macharia for potential check.
-I used to get an Application Error and I contacted tutor help and it took me a complete day to resolve the issue with the Tim.
+I used to get an Application Error and I contacted tutor help and it took me a complete day to resolve the issue with Tim.
 The issue was that I didnt know at that stage of time that I should have setted MONGO_URI on the heroku config var.

 ### Final Testing to demonstrate thorough testing carried out throughout development.